Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

   - [**Auxiliar Commands and Tips**](auxiliar-commands-and-tips.md) - Helpers for agility executing tasks in containers environment for `Docker` and `Kubernetes`.

 > \[!IMPORTANT\]
 > For kubernetes exercises, if own an aws account, you can leverage my own repository [Creation of aws cluster with Docker-Ansible](https://github.com/paf-triarii/aws-kubeadm-simple-cluster-training).
 This will spin for you the required infrastructure for having a kubeadm cluster from scratch in aws environment, creating all the associated infrastructure and configuring the nodes.
 You will need only `Docker` and **valid aws credentials** to execute it!
-It is prepared for several regions covering including all eu-west, eu-south-2, eu-central-1.
+It is prepared for several regions covering including all eu-west, eu-south-2, eu-central-1. **The playbook has a simple entrypoint in Docker linked to two ansible playbooks.
+After deployment, you can comment the first one and use the second one to "reset" to default state the cluster as many times as you want - Feel free to 'break' without consequences**.

 ## 📍 Roadmap